 Use a jump ring to attach the bead cap to your length of chain.
 It helps to have two pairs of pliers for this part.
 Then close that ring back up.

 STEP 4: Get funky, cuz you just made a knitted knot necklace, woo!

 Did you try this?
-Tweet me a photo or send one over to me on Instagram.
+I'd love to see it over on Instagram.